hashicorp/nomad/website/source/api/json-jobs.html.md

   - Comparison Operators - `=`, `==`, `is`, `!=`, `not`, `>`, `>=`, `<`, `<=`.
 The
     ordering is compared lexically.

+### Affinity

+The `Affinity` object supports the following keys:

+- `LTarget` - Specifies the attribute to examine for the affinity.
+See the table of attributes [here](/docs/runtime/interpolation.html#interpreted_node_vars).

+- `RTarget` - Specifies the value to compare the attribute against.
+  This can be a literal value, another attribute or a regular expression if the `Operator` is in "regexp" mode.

+- `Operand` - Specifies the test to be performed on the two targets.
+It takes on the following values:

+  - `regexp` - Allows the `RTarget` to be a regular expression to be matched.

+  - `set_contains_all` - Allows the `RTarget` to be a comma separated list of values that should be contained in the LTarget's value.

+  - `set_contains_any` - Allows the `RTarget` to be a comma separated list of values any of which should be contained in the LTarget's value.

+  - Comparison Operators - `=`, `==`, `is`, `!=`, `not`, `>`, `>=`, `<`, `<=`.
+The
+    ordering is compared lexically.

+- `Weight` - A non zero weight, valid values are from -100 to 100.
+Used to express relative preference when there is more than one affinity.

 ### Log Rotation